 The Christmas Market in Yerevan was opened in December 2012 in the center of the Armenian capital, on the most important and luxurious pedestrian street of the city.
 The market consisted originally of 16 wooden cabins that were built for the first time in the whole Caucasus region and in the Far East of Europe.
 Every year the number of cabins become even bigger and now the market will have 40 chalets decorated with different things for sale such as sausages, handmade Christmas gifts, chocolates, organic soaps, Armenian wine..etc.

-The New Year and Christmas market in Armenia will be held from December 4, 2017 to January 7, 2018, the date of the Armenian Christmas.
-The market will be open every day from 13.00 to 21.00.
+The New Year and Christmas market in Armenia is usually held from December to January the date of the Armenian Christmas.